-Di-ethylhexyl phthalate (DEHP) is a di-alkyl ester which is used worldwide, mainly as a plasticizer in composite materials such as polyvinyl chloride (PVC), polystyrene and polyacetates to make plastics soft and flexible [1].
-The global production volume of DEHP is approximately 3 million tonnes/year [2].
-DEHP is a very hydrophobic substance [3] with a potential for persistence [4] and bioaccumulation [5] in the environment.
-In biological organisms, DEHP is metabolized to monoethylhexyl phthalate (MEHP), which can be further degraded to phthalic acid and eventually to carbon dioxide and water [6].
-Because of DEHP's high production volume and apparent persistence in the environment, DEHP is the subject of scientific and regulatory evaluations throughout the world.
+Di-ethylhexyl phthalate (DEHP) is a di-alkyl ester that is used worldwide, mainly as a plasticizer in composite materials such as polyvinyl chloride, polystyrene, and polyacetates to make plastics soft and flexible [1].
+The global production volume of DEHP is approximately 3 million tonne/yr [2].
+Di-ethylhexyl phthalate is a very hydrophobic substance [3] with a potential for persistence [4] and bioaccumulation [5] in the environment.
+In biological organisms, DEHP is metabolized to mono-ethylhexyl phthalate (MEHP), which can be further degraded to phthalic acid and eventually to carbon dioxide and water [6].
+Because of its high production volume and apparent persistence in the environment, DEHP is the subject of scientific and regulatory evaluations throughout the world.
 In these evaluations, risk assessment plays a key role.
 After decades of study, much data exist to conduct environmental risk assessments for DEHP [7-9].
 However, the risk assessment remains challenging for several reasons.
-First, observations of environmental exposure (e.g. concentrations in food, water, air, sediment and soil) and in-vivo and in-vitro toxicity often involve measurements in different media.
-This precludes a direct comparison of many exposure and toxicity measures because such comparisons are akin to "comparing apples and oranges".
+First, observations of environmental exposure (e.g., concentrations in food, water, air, sediment, and soil) and in vivo and in vitro toxicity often involve measurements in different media.
+This precludes a direct comparison of many exposure and toxicity measures because such comparisons are akin to "comparing apples and oranges."

 A second challenge is that dosing levels aimed to detect toxicological responses in bioassays can exceed solubility limits of the chemical in the dosing media [10].
 This can produce incorrect risk estimates because concentrations in excess of solubility do not normally exist in the environment.
-Incorrect risk estimates can also occur due to the ubiquitous nature of DEHP, which can cause error in environmental concentration measurements through background contamination [11].
+Incorrect risk estimates can also occur as a result of the ubiquitous nature of DEHP, which can cause error in environmental concentration measurements through background contamination [11].
 A third challenge in risk assessments is accounting for cumulative risks resulting from exposure to multiple substances [12].
-A fourth and emerging challenge is to incorporate in-vitro bioassay data from high-throughput and other tests in risk analyses involving contaminated water, sediment, soil or air.
-Currently, large amounts of information on the effects of environmental chemicals in cell-based and biochemical assays are being generated by the USEPA's Toxicity Forecaster (ToxCast) program [13], which is aimed at minimizing animal use and costs, and improving This article is protected by copyright.
-All rights reserved toxicological insights.
-Efforts to relate the data from ToxCast's high-throughput in-vitro screening to exposure and toxicity in whole organisms are on-going [14-18] and may be facilitated by the application of a chemical activity-based approach.
-These challenges are not unique to the risk assessment of DEHP but affect the on-going risk assessment of commercial substances under the United Nations Stockholm Convention on Persistent Organic Pollutants [19], the European Union (EU) regulations on Registration, Evaluation, Authorization and Restriction of Chemicals (REACh) [20], the US Toxics Substances Control Act [21], the Canadian Environmental Protection Act [22] and similar regulatory programs throughout the world.
-It is the objective of this study to explore the application of chemical activity (also referred to as thermodynamic activity) to address some of these challenges and to improve the process of risk analysis for commercial chemicals.
-A chemical activity approach was used previously [23] to assess the environmental risks of another high-volume production substance, decamethylcyclopentasiloxane (D5), in support of a regulatory evaluation of D5 under the Canadian Environmental Protection Act.
-The present study documents the application of chemical activity to an environmental risk analysis of DEHP and its main metabolite MEHP.
+A fourth and emerging challenge is to incorporate in vitro bioassay data from high-throughput and other tests in risk analyses involving contaminated water, sediment, soil, or air.
+Currently, large amounts of information on the effects of environmental chemicals in cell-based and biochemical assays are being generated by the US Environmental Protection Agency's Toxicity Forecaster (ToxCast) program [13], which aims to minimize animal use and costs and improve toxicological insights.
+Efforts to relate the data from ToxCast's highthroughput in vitro screening to exposure and toxicity in whole organisms are ongoing [14-18] and may be facilitated by the application of a chemical activity-based approach.
+These challenges are not unique to the risk assessment of DEHP.
+They affect the ongoing risk assessment of commercial substances under the United Nations Stockholm Convention on Persistent Organic Pollutants [19]; the European Union regulations on Registration, Evaluation, Authorization and Restriction of Chemicals (REACh) [20]; the US Toxic Substances Control Act [21]; the Canadian Environmental